 Paul said that “the sting of death is sin” that is unconfessed and unforgiven (1 Cor.
 15:56).
 Because the Lord has forgiven the sins of believers, the sting of death has been removed.
 That’s how to be ready to face disasters and death.
 Instead, for the believer, death is the beginning of eternal life.
 If we know that our sins are forgiven, we can face death with confidence.
 Like David, we know that God is with us through disasters and “the valley of death”.
 Death actually ushers us into God’s presence, which is the best thing that can happen!
 Paul said “to die is gain” because it means we’ll with Jesus (Phil.
 1:21).
 But for unbelievers death is the beginning of eternal punishment and this is terrible.
 But God is giving plenty of time for people to turn to Him (2 Pt.
 3:9).

 Lessons for us

-We have seen that there are two main reasons for disasters.
-First, we live under the curse and outside the Garden of Eden; disasters are a consequence of our sinful world.
-Second, God is patient.
-He is delaying the coming judgement and the perfect world without sin and suffering because He doesn’t want anyone to perish in hell, but everyone to repent so they can go to heaven.
-Because we are not there yet, it’s a time of opportunity for people to enter the kingdom of God in response to the gospel message.
+We have seen that disasters are a consequence of our sinful world and God is delaying the coming judgement and the perfect world without sin and suffering because He doesn’t want anyone to perish in hell, but everyone to repent so they can go to heaven.

-So, where is God when disaster strikes?
-As usual, He is on the throne of the universe, ruling over all creation, loving us and caring for us and preparing us for eternity.
+So where is God when disaster strikes?
+As usual, He is on the throne of the universe, ruling all creation, loving us and caring for us and preparing us for eternity.

 Written, April 2011